top of page

 The Wind-Up Bird Chronicle, by Haruki Murakami

 42. The Wind-Up Bird Chronicle, by Haruki Murakami.
 Around the time a man's wife leaves him without explanation, the cat goes missing also, and bizarre women begin appearing in his life.
 The line between reality and fiction is blurry.
 Intention, desire, fate, all blended together.
+Seriously write me an email, comment, what did you think of Malta and Creta Cano?
+Are they the most interesting and silly characters in all of literature.
+Holy cow.

 --Bland Woodward